Safety Center

 Parents are important role models and set an example through their driving and discussing the measures their teens should take to help reduce the risk of a car crash.

-Erica Rosso, NJM Consumer Safety Supervisor, said most teen crashes are preventable.
+Erica Rosso, NJM Consumer Safety Partnership and Program Supervisor, said most teen crashes are preventable.

 “Parents who set rules, offer support, and monitor their teen’s driving can reduce their teen’s crash risk by as much as 50 percent,” Rosso said.
 “Just one hour of practice driving a week can reduce a teen’s chance of crashing.”